Apache-Flink-Docs-ZH/Apache-Flink-Docs-ZH-translation/docs/monitoring/large_state_tuning.md

 under the License.
 -->

-This page gives a guide how to configure and tune applications that use large state.
+This page gives a guide how to configure and tune applications that use large state

 * ToC
 {:toc}